EvanLei-git/YouTube-Uploader-for-Reddit-Compilations-POC/README.md

 * Use [pullpush.io](https://www.pullpush.io/) instead of Pushshift.io

-> Because Pushshift.io is only available for mod accounts.
+> Because Pushshift.io is only available for "Reddit mod" accounts.

 * Use [SeleniumBase](https://github.com/seleniumbase/SeleniumBase) instead of  undetected-chromedriver

-> undetected-chromedriver is outdated, dev is rebuilding it from the ground up.(no deadline announced)
+> undetected-chromedriver was outdated and had issues for a long time now.
+(As of February 2024 new releases are coming out)

-OR instead of building your own youtube autoclicker, there are a few **Ready to Use** Scripts you can use.
+OR instead of building your own youtube autoclicker, there are a few **Ready to Use** scripts you can use.

 * [selenium_youtube](https://github.com/kkristof200/selenium_youtube) by kkristof200

 * [youtube_uploader_selenium](https://github.com/linouk23/youtube_uploader_selenium) by linouk23

 A different and more complicated way would be to use a **Portable browser** with a custom **Tampermonkey** script.
-The script would communicate with a simple **Flask server** to send the videos' path and information like title, description...
+The script would communicate with a simple **Flask server** to send the videos' path and information like title, description, etc ...
 While also achieving the autoclicking buttons part.

 ^ I would only recommend this if you are up for a challenge :)